causti-co/website/src/text/_drafts/004-website-stack.md

 };
 ```

-Ideally I would be able to configure `markdown-it` to perform plain-text rendering with some additional tweaking such as completely ignoring codeblocks.
+Ideally I would be able to configure `markdown-it` to perform plain-text rendering with some additional tweaking such as completely ignoring code blocks.
 I tried going through the documentation but could not find a suitable example to use as a starting point, I guess I'll need to look at some plugins or similar and see if I can figure it out.
 For the time-being this will have to do.

 ## Continuous Deployment